How it works

 3. Score by importance

-Every article gets scored across four factors: source quality, news category, AI sentiment, and recency.
+Every article gets scored across four factors: source quality, news category, sentiment, and recency.
 The highest-scoring stories surface first — automatically, before you open the app.

 Scoring